Keshav-Narula/COMP3005-A3Q1/README.md

 # Instructions for Setup
 - Create Database in PostgreSQL
-- To create and populate the Students relation to the specified schema, run the query in Database Creation Scripts folder, in the query tool of your database
+- To create and populate the Students relation to the specified schema, run the queries in Database Creation Scripts folder, in the query tool of your database.
+Run queries in the following order: "Create Students table query" , "Insert intial data into Students table"
 - Download and open this project folder containing the application
 - Change the values of the url, user and password variables, in the Main.java application to match your PostgreSQL database